 VA loans come with a host of big-time benefits.
-The biggest one is unquestionably the ability of qualified borrowers to purchase with no down payment — and there’s plenty more advantages as well.
+The biggest one is unquestionably the ability of qualified borrowers to purchase with no down payment — and there are plenty more advantages as well.
 But the way the VA approaches closing costs might be a close second.

 Every mortgage comes with closing costs (even those advertised as "no closing cost" loans).
 A home loan is a product, and like any kind of good or service there are related costs.
 As part of its mission to help level the playing field and get veterans into homes, the VA limits what borrowers can pay in closing costs.
 And there are actually some costs veterans aren't allowed to pay.
 What often confuses VA borrowers and even industry people is the difference between closing costs and concessions on a VA loan.